 Brakes Squeak When Stopping Slow

-Before we dive into the causes of squeaky brakes, let us understand the types of brakes and why they squeal.
+Before diving into the causes of squeaky brakes, let us understand the types and why they squeal.

 Glazing